TimWallaceDev/Checkly-Take-Home-Challenge/README.md

 npm install checkly
 ```

 2. Create a new Checkly project.
-Follow the prompts and initialize a git repo if you haven't already:
+Follow the prompts and choose the options that work best for you.
+In this example I've chosen the 'boilerplate TypeScript project with basic config' template.
+Make sure to initialize a git repo if you haven't already:

 ```bash
 npm create checkly